Programmes and Regulations

 The college provides all information to students regarding Elective Courses as to enable them to choose the relevant ones.

-(iii) Core Project:
+(iii) Core Research Project:

 (iv) Skill Enhancement Course (SEC):